Bharathmca68/AWS-Secret-Manager/README.md

 # AWS-Secret-Manager with simple nodeJS Application

-Using AWS Secrets Manager to Securely Store and Retrieve App Secrets in Node.js. hey
+Using AWS Secrets Manager to Securely Store and Retrieve App Secrets in Node.js. hey there